The Magical Motivation of Progress and Traction

 What kept us alive through moments of doubt was progress.
 We had a goal and made small steps toward it each day.
 This nurtured our motivation and focus, in spite of the doubts.

 Starting a business is a long and winding journey.
-The highs are euphorically high and the lows are crushingly low.
-It sounds clichéd, but at the end of the day it all comes back to the journey; the process.
+The highs are euphorically high, and the lows are crushingly low.
+It sounds clichéd, but at the end of the day, it all comes back to the journey; the process.

 In Paul Graham’s seminal blog about startup failure, he highlights that the fear of failure is an incredibly powerful force.
 Putting your idea out to the world and putting your name on it is a priceless motivator.
 No one wants to fail at the best of times, especially in public.